 I had two main surgical teachers: Prof Turina, a heart surgeon in Zurich, Switzerland, and Prof Franke, my vascular teacher in Würzburg, Germany.
 I admired both of them for their outstanding surgical skills.
 Besides this, I had teachers who educated me in ethical issues: Prof Kelly from the Mayo Clinic in Rochester, USA, Prof Hamelmann in Kiel, Germany, and Prof Kern in Würzburg—all of them general surgeons.
 Kern, who was an artist in many ways (pianist, painter and poet), influenced me beyond pure surgery.

-On a professional level, what have been your proudest moments?
+On a professional level, what has been your proudest moments?

 My first ruptured abdominal aortic aneurysm as described previously, my PhD examination, my first appointment as head of Surgery at the community hospital in Harburg, Hamburg, at age 39, my appointment as full professor and director of the Department for Vascular Medicine at University Heart Center Hamburg-Eppendorf, and, more recently, a lecture as visiting guest professor at the Mayo Clinic in Rochester.